istvanaut/TK-MachineLearning/AGVCar/README.md

 * NO_NEW_COMMAND - There has not been new input on the server, continue as before

 The controller uses the camera to create images for the neural network and send them to the server.
 Due to computational capacities, the image is grayscale.
-The smallest available configuration is 96X96. information about this we could not find on GitHub, but in the ESPRESSIF we get this size as a suggestion.
+The smallest available configuration is 96X96.
+Information about this we could not find on GitHub, but in the ESPRESSIF we get this size as a suggestion.
-More information about camera configuration can be found on the ESP32-CAM GitHub.
+More information about camera configuration can be found on the [ESP32-CAM GitHub](https://github.com/espressif/esp32-camera).
-Definitions and values can be found in the header file.
+Definitions and values can be found in the [header file](https://github.com/espressif/esp32-camera/blob/master/driver/include/esp_camera.h).

-We have sed SPI communication between the two controllers.
+We have set SPI communication between the two controllers.
 The table below will list the pin layout that is currently used.

 | Name      | PIN |